Non-perturbative Double Copy in Flatland: Abstract

 \section{Abstract}

 We derive a non-perturbative, Lagrangian-level formulation of the double copy in two spacetime dimensions.
 Our results elucidate the field theoretic underpinnings of the double copy in a broad class of scalar theories which can include masses and higher-dimension operators.
 An immediate corollary is the amplitudes-level double copy at all orders in perturbation theory.
 Applied to certain integrable models, the double copy defines an isomorphism between Lax connections, Wilson lines, and infinite towers of conserved currents.
-We also implement the double copy at the level of non-perturbative classical solutions, both analytically and numerically, and present a stringy generalization.
+We also implement the double copy at the level of non-perturbative classical solutions, both analytically and numerically, and present a generalization of the double copy map that includes a fixed tower of higher-dimension corrections given by the Moyal algebra.

+\Section{Introduction.} Recent breakthroughs in scattering theory have unveiled an extraordinary hidden structure lying dormant within the fundamental laws of nature.
+The so-called ``double copy'' \cite{BCJ1, BCJ2, BCJReview, KLT} is a mathematical formula, only proven at tree-level, that very simply relates {\it perturbative scattering amplitudes} of gravitons in Einstein's general relativity (GR) to those of gluons in Yang--Mills theory (YM).

+At a purely practical level, the double copy is an immensely efficient tool for recycling past results in gauge theory to derive new ones for gravity.
+This approach has made feasible many previously intractable calculations, for example those relevant to the finiteness of supergravity theories \cite{sugra1, sugra2, sugra3, sugra4, sugra5, sugra6, sugra7, sugra8} and more recently, post-Minkowskian computations for black hole binary dynamics \cite{PM1, PM2, PM3, PM4} which are directly relevant to the LIGO experimental program \cite{Buonnano1, Buonnano2} and are, within the last three years, competing with the state of the art.

+At the conceptual level, the double copy remains deeply mysterious.
+Its structure transcends gauge theory and gravity and applies to a broad web of theories \cite{BCJReview}.
+For example, the exact same double copy {\it also relates} all tree-level amplitudes of pions in the chiral limit to those of certain hypothetical scalars known as Galileons, which have been studied independently as viable theories of cosmology and modified gravity.

+In broad strokes, the double copy maps gauge theory to gravity by first expressing every gauge theory amplitude as a sum over cubic graphs, \eq{ A_n = \sum \limits_{{\rm cubic}} \frac{c_i n_i}{d_i}, }{} where the $c_i$ are color factors (structure constants), the $n_i$ are kinematic numerators, and the $d_i$ are propagators \cite{BCJ1, BCJ2,BCJReview, ElvangHuang, JJTasi}. {\it Color-kinematics duality} states that there exists a rearrangement of terms such that the kinematic numerators obey the same Jacobi identities as the color factors.
+Gravity -- as the {\it square} or {\it double copy} of gauge theory -- is simply obtained by replacing each color factor with the associated kinematic numerator, $c_i \to n_i$.